Rural and Urban Scholars Pathways (RUSP)

 Other Opportunities and Scholarships

 RUSP students interested in practicing in rural settings are encouraged to apply to the Rural Health Scholars Retreat each fall ( open to students from all of Ohio’s medical schools)

-Rural and Urban Scholars Pathways (RUSP) application is now closed.
-The 2019 application process will open November 1, 2018.
+Rural and Urban Scholars Pathways (RUSP) application is open.